Laika Animation Movies List

 Laika behind the scenes on the Missing Link film getting the characters ready

-Their first big project would not be made in-house but for one of the most popular names in entertainment, Warner Bros. and Tim Burton.
-The Corpse Bride, which, for those who have seen it, might be difficult to differentiate from the Nightmare Before Christmas, was a stop-motion film released in 2005.
+Their first big project would not have been made in-house but for one of the most popular names in entertainment: Warner Bros. and Tim Burton.
+The Corpse Bride, which, for those who have seen it, might be difficult to differentiate from The Nightmare Before Christmas, was a stop-motion film released in 2005.

-It had a dark, gothic theme; one where one character gets murdered, and the other gets dragged into the land of the dead, which scared me out of my pants even if I saw the movie in my 20s.
+It had a dark, gothic theme, one in which one character gets murdered and the other gets dragged into the land of the dead, which scared me out of my pants even though I saw the movie in my 20s.

 Tons of positive reviews and a Best Animated Feature nomination at the Academy Awards were obvious self-esteem boosts that encouraged Laika movies to create and release their own features.
 Here’s a look at their relatively short but sweet list: